-In an attempt to optimize treatment outcomes, ideally a person’s treatment should be tailored to his or her specific needs.
+In an attempt to optimize treatment outcomes, ideally a person’s treatment should be tailored to the individual and include the types of addiction treatment that are best suited to that person’s needs and goals.
 These needs can be based on a number of elements that include: 2

-A wide range of treatment options provides a higher chance of creating an addiction treatment plan that will work for you.
-Because your needs will change over time and throughout treatment, it’s important the program continually adapt as needed so it keeps pace with those developments.
+A wide range of treatment options, available at our renowned Etta and Oxford treatment facilities, provides a higher chance of creating an addiction treatment plan that will work for you.
+Because your needs will change over time and throughout treatment, it’s important that your treatment program continually adapt as needed so it keeps pace with those developments.

 Continuum of care refers to having different levels of treatment available, sometimes at different facilities, so the rehab program can be adjusted based on a person’s changing needs for more or less intense treatment over time.3 It also means making sure the right therapies are available for the person at each phase of treatment to provide the greatest chance of long-term recovery.

-For example, let’s say you enter a relatively low-intensity treatment program based on your initial evaluation by a treatment professional.
-With good continuity of care, if at any point your treatment team determines that your recovery progress isn’t optimal, arrangements can be made to shift your level of care to a higher intensity.
+For example, let’s say you enter a relatively low-intensity outpatient rehab program based on your initial evaluation by a treatment professional.
+With good continuity of care, if at any point your treatment team determines that your recovery progress isn’t optimal, arrangements can be made to shift your level of care to a higher intensity, for example to a partial hospitalization program or an inpatient rehab program.
 The treatment is adjusted to fit the person, rather than the person being expected to thrive in a one-size-fits-all setting.

-If the person is still under the influence of the substance and/or will require some level of withdrawal management, he or she undergoes detox before any other treatment elements can be introduced.
+If the person is still under the influence of the substance and/or will require some level of withdrawal management, he or she typically undergoes detox before any other treatment elements are introduced.

 Other acute withdrawal syndromes, such as those associated with opioids, may include symptoms that, while not often immediately life-threatening, can be extremely uncomfortable and risky in terms of relapse likelihood.